ktool/retailstore/README.md

 Online Retails Store ( Discount module for a billing )

+This application provide a service developed using Spring Boot to get discount for given order.
+Brief requirements about discount are as below.
+On a retail website, the following discounts apply:
+1. If the user is an employee of the store, he gets a 30% discount
+2. If the user is an affiliate of the store, he gets a 10% discount
+3. If the user has been a customer for over 2 years, he gets a 5% discount.
+4. For every $100 on the bill, there would be a $ 5 discount (e.g. for $ 990, you get $ 45
+as a discount).
+5. The percentage based discounts do not apply on groceries.
+6. A user can get only one of the percentage based discounts on a bill.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy or run the project and unit tests.

-To satisfy the requirement i used some predefined constansts (enums) which can be part of DB in with real software implementation.
+To satisfy the requirement, I used some predefined constansts (enums) which can be part of DB in with real software implementation.

-User Types : "STORE_EMPLOYEE" ,  "AFFILIATE" , "CUSTOMER";
+**User Types** : "STORE_EMPLOYEE" ,  "AFFILIATE" , "CUSTOMER";

-Product categories : "GROCERY" , "CLOTH" , "TOY";
+**Product categories** : "GROCERY" , "CLOTH" , "TOY";

 ## Assumptions and dependancies
-There is a requirement of having only one percentage applicable as a discount, I considered from percentage based and amount based discounta and applied only maximum possible discount from both discount.
+There is a requirement of having only one percentage applicable as a discount, I considered additionally that at a time only one discount applicable which is either percentage discount or discount based on amount as per #4 above.
+Also considered maximum possible applicable discount.

 ```
 Scenerio :